 Human-likeness-based naturalness defines naturalness by its resemblance to a real human voice.
 Instructions for raters could be “Does this voice sound like a real human speaker?” or “How human-like does the voice sound to you?”
 Compared to the deviation-based definition, it comes with an important additional assumption: the existence of a non-human voice category, and hence a categorical boundary to human voices (although the transition between categories can be continuous).
 In other words, a definition of human-likeness is only meaningful if we assume that voices can be non-human in principle.
 Apart from this important distinction, human-likeness-based naturalness may be seen as a special case of deviation-based naturalness: the reference is a human voice (or listeners´ representation of a human voice), and the deviation lies on the human/non-human spectrum.

 With this taxonomy, we provide a flexible and intuitive reference for the explicit definition of naturalness alongside its underlying assumptions.
 With future research committed to one conceptual framework, systematic integration and comparison of findings could be greatly facilitated.
 In fact, both conceptualizations seem already prevalent (see Table 1), but often remain implicit through certain design choices only (see Box 1).
-For example, comparing human to synthetic voices typically implies human-likeness based naturalness, whereas assessment of pathological voices often employs the deviation-based approach.
+For example, comparing human to synthetic voices typically implies human-likeness-based naturalness, whereas assessment of pathological voices often employs the deviation-based approach.
 One study deserves particular mention: Diel and Lewis [77] studied the uncanny valley effect in different types of unnatural voices.
 They found that impressions of uncanniness resulted from “deviation from familiar categories” rather than “categorical ambiguity”.
 This could reflect initial empirical observations in line with our proposed conceptual distinction.

-[Insert Figure 2 about here, please]

 Delimiting distinctiveness and authenticity

 In the following, we briefly discuss the demarcation of the proposed definitions of naturalness from two established concepts in perception research, starting with distinctiveness.
 Distinctiveness, as opposed to typicality, has been defined as the degree to which faces or voices stick out due to rare or unusual features, and this concept is commonly used to refer to identity [83,84].
-According to face or voice space models, individual instances are represented along multiple perceptual dimensions, and they appear as distinctive if they deviate substantially from a central tendency or norm in that space.
+According to face or voice space models, individual instances are represented along multiple perceptual dimensions, and they appear distinctive if they deviate substantially from a central tendency or norm in that space.
 Our deviation-based definition of naturalness is closely related to the concept of distinctiveness, as both share two critical features: a norm/reference and a deviation.
 However, we understand distinctiveness as a different concept that can capture multiple forms of deviations beyond naturalness.
 Accordingly, while unnatural voices would commonly be perceived as somewhat distinctive, natural voices can be distinct or typical.
 However, one may speculate that impressions of human-based naturalness could be quite independent from impressions of distinctiveness under certain conditions.
 For instance, a person who is very accustomed to a smart-speaker device may not rate synthetic voices as very distinctive but still clearly non-human.
 In that vein, the link between distinctiveness and naturalness may not primarily be a conceptual but an empirical matter, requiring future inspection.